kubernetes-hy/kubernetes-hy.github.io/data/registration.md

 ### Completing the course for credits ###

-Enroll yourself to the course through the Open University.
+Enroll yourself in the course through the Open University.
 The link will be available when the course starts.